dhall-lang/dhall-lang/standard/type-inference.md

     Γ ⊢ l ⫽ r : { a : A₁, ts… }

-A record update replaces a field:
+A record update using the `with` keyword replaces a field:

     Γ ⊢ e : { k : T₁, ts… }